|

 Evea Bachnak Imevea@aol.com

-From: Geoffrey Parker gparker@skipjack.bluecrab.org Kearby in Virginia
+From: Geoffrey Parker gparker@skipjack.bluecrab.org Kearby

 Anyway, Hawkins and Priscilla Ann KEARBY had the following children: